whisthq/whist/webserver/README.md

 │   │       ├── cloud_interface -- > our cloud-general library/interface
 │   │       │   ├── base_cloud_interface.py --> our abstract interface for cloud provisioning clients
 │   │       ├── aws -- > utility scripts for interfacing with AWS
-│   │       │   ├── autoscaling.py --> scripts for manipulating ASGs and their associated clusters
-│   │       │   ├── aws_general.py --> a few general utilities for AWS
-│   │       │   ├── aws_resource_integrity.py --> scripts that ensure certain AWS resources exist
-│   │       │   ├── aws_resource_locks.py --> scripts to ensure atomicity on AWS resource use
 │   │       │   ├── base_ec2_client.py -->  Utility libraries for monitoring and orchestrating EC2 instances.
-│   │       │   └── utils.py --> general utility scripts for API reqs -- mostly retry code
+│   │       │   ├── ec2_userdata.{py/sh} -->  scripts run on every ec2 instance on startup
 │   │       ├── general
 │   │       │   ├── limiter.py --> our rate limiter config
 │   │       │   ├── logs.py --> our webserver logging config
-│   ├── models --> Python classes, on which arbitrary methods may be defined, corresponding to our DB tables │   │   ├── _meta.py -->  the scripts initializing SQLAlchemy │   │   ├── hardware.py -->  tables in our hardware schema
+│   ├── models.py --> Python classes, on which arbitrary methods may be defined, corresponding to our DB tables ├── app.json -->  structure of our app/heroku config
-│   │   ├── logs.py -->  tables in our logs schema
-├── app.json -->  structure of our app/heroku config
 ├── db_migration --> code that governs DB migration
-│   ├── config.py  --> config values for the migration
-│   ├── errors.py --> exception handling for the migration
-│   ├── migration_containers.py --> scripts handling docker for migrations
-│   ├── postgres.py --> scripts initializing postgres for migrations
 │   ├── schema.sql --> the current schema of our db
-│   ├── schema_diff.py --> a diff between the current schema on branch and the one we're merging into │   ├── schema_dump.py --> a schema autodumper script
-│   └── utilities.py --> assorted utils for the above
-├── db_setup --> scripts to make an ephemeral DB
+├── ephemeral_db_setup --> scripts to make an ephemeral DB
 │   ├── db_setup.sh --> script that preps ephemeral DB
 │   ├── fetch_db.sh --> script that fetches the current dev DB
 │   └── modify_ci_db_schema.py --> scripts that eliminate extraneous info (db users) from the schema